-The applicant accesses the AVIP online application form at https://greatersudburyairport.com.
-The applicant selects either New Registration or Renewal.
+The AVIP application form can be accessed online at https://greatersudburyairport.com or via the Greater Sudbury Airport Pass Office.
+The applicant will then select either New Registration or Renewal and proceed with completing the application form.

-The applicant provides all of the following information:
+The applicant must provide all of the following information: